dmerkurjev/Viral_triggers_of_Type_1_diabetes/README.md

-Senescence RNA-seq — Preprocessing & Analysis
+Viral triggers of Type 1 diabetes — Preprocessing & Analysis

 This repository contains an end-to-end workflow for RNA-seq analysis of early passage and senescent BJ fibroblasts in the absence or continued presence of doxycycline (20nm).
 It includes two main components: